thifranc/docs.wiki.raw/Admin-Guide:-Manage-Hoover-collections.md

 ## Managing access rights

+To change access rules to these collections, visit Hoover, click on the **ADMIN** button, and select **Collections**.
+There, each collection can be configured to allow users, groups or public access.

+Please note: the *Public* checkbox allows any authenticated user to see the collection.
+It cannot be visited by unauthenticated users, so it is, in a sense, *Public to the server*.

+For more details, follow
-To change access rules to these collections follow [the relevant Wiki article](https://github.com/liquidinvestigations/docs/wiki/Admin-Guide:-Permissions-for-Hoover-collections).
+[the relevant Wiki article](https://github.com/liquidinvestigations/docs/wiki/Admin-Guide:-Permissions-for-Hoover-collections).

 ## Limitations